scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 Virtual method calls on `this` is not a problem, as they can always be resolved statically.

+For a more detailed introduction of the theory, please refer to the paper _a type-and-effect system for safe initialization_ [3].

 ## Back Doors

 Occasionally you may want to suppress warnings reported by the